Pay Apprenticeship Levy

 Your pay bill must not include earnings:

-- earnings of employees under the age of 16
+- of employees under the age of 16

-- earnings of employees who are not subject to UK NICs legislation
+- of employees who are not subject to UK National Insurance contributions legislation

-- earnings on which Class 1A NICs are payable, such as benefits in kind
+- on which Class 1A National Insurance contributions are payable, such as benefits in kind